As you continue to learn more about the benefits of using WordPress, you may occasionally come across something called a blogroll.

 Plugin Description

-Link Library gives you the ability to output a list of your link categories with a complete list of links plus descriptions and notes …
+The Link Library plugin lets you output a list of your link categories with a complete list of links with notes and descriptions …

 (Link Library links.
-Image: Link Library plugin documentation.)
+Image sourced from Link Library plugin website.)

-This useful plugin can be used to create a page on your web site that contains all the link categories in your Links section, plus all links defined for these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links so that your site users can be made aware of additions to your link library.
+This plugin can be used to create a page on your web site that contains a list of all of the link categories in your Links section, plus all links listed in these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection so that your site users can become aware of any additions made to to your link library.

 To learn more about Link Library:

 Congratulations!
-Now you know how to how to add and manage links in your WordPress sidebar menu.
+Now you know how to add a blogroll to your WordPress sidebar.

 "Your training is the best in the world!
 It is simple, yet detailed, direct, understandable, memorable, and complete."
 Andrea Adams, FinancialJourney.org